Skip to main content

 • Reads data from the source in batches

-• Converts the data to OLake's internal format
+• Converts the data type to OLake's supported Data types.

 • Writes the data to the destination